PieLabs/pie-docs/developing/packaging.md

 ## Demo and Docs

-The [serve-pie] utility helps load and preview PIEs, it enforces some conventions about how a PIE is structured so that it can be easily reviewed in a consistent way.
+The [pie-cli] `serve` utility helps load and preview PIEs, it enforces some conventions about how a PIE is structured so that it can be easily reviewed in a consistent way.

 To support this, the following files should be present in a PIE package: